Frequently Asked Questions

 - Required background and fingerprinting check documents (driver's license and Social Security card)

 Do I have to pass a Pre-Admission Content Test (PACT) prior to joining the program?

-If you are admitted without having passed the content exam you still must pass the TExES content exam in your chosen subject area to obtain your intern certificate.
+If you are admitted without having passed the content exam you still must pass the TExES content exam and Science of Teaching Reading exam in your chosen subject area to obtain your intern certificate.
 Apprentices must demonstrate proficiency in their content area by achieving a passing score on a practice test before being approved to take the TExES exam.